-General Agricultural Water Management:
+6.1 General Agricultural Water Management:

-Agricultural water systems are a function of the source, storage, and conveyance.
+Agricultural water systems are a function of the (i) source, and (ii) storage and conveyance.
 Each component of an agricultural water system that is within your control must be evaluated to ensure that the quality of agricultural water used in leafy green operations is known and adequate for its intended use (i.e., the required parameters are measured and conform to the prescribed standards).

 It’s prudent to evaluate and make a good faith effort to address the food safety hazards proximate to your agricultural water systems that may not be under your control.

-NEVER use water from any water system that has not been microbially characterized and assessed as described below.
+NEVER use water from any water system that has not been microbially characterized and assessed as described in the following sections.

 Manage and maintain all components of your agricultural water system that are within your control including the water source and the on-ranch (farm) distribution /conveyance system(s) in a manner that minimizes human pathogen contamination

 Testing water at the end of the delivery system (e.g., the last sprinkler head) or the point-of-use is essential for ensuring water that contacts the crop is of adequate microbial quality.

 For surface water sources, consider the impact of storm events on irrigation practices.
 Bacterial loads in surface water are generally much higher after a storm than normal, and caution shall be exercised when using these waters for irrigation.
+For groundwater sources (e.g., wells), assess potential vulnerability following major storm events or flooding, as heavy rainfall can increase the risk of surface water intrusion or wellhead contamination.

 Water systems that convey untreated human or animal waste are never suitable for use in leafy greens operations in any manner and must be separated from conveyances utilized to deliver agricultural water.